NirbheySymTSE/streamactivity/readme.md

 This script uses Python to function, please install it before attempting to run this.

+**Please note this is an unsupported script, it has been developed as a guideline for you to adapt.**

 ### Install Symphony Python BDK

 You will need to install the Python BDK: